Updated: Aug 30

-The stages of Self-Hypnosis typically include:
+The phases of Self-Hypnosis generally include:

 The first step is is to find a quiet and comfortable place where you will not be disturbed.
 Next, you will need to find a comfortable position, such as sitting or lying down, with your eyes closed.